What is hay fever?

 - Sore throat, tickly cough and hoarse voice

 From the perspective of Chinese medicine there can be several underlying reasons behind the occurrence of hay fever.
-The diagnosis is made according to a number of distinguishing features such as whether the patient’s condition is predominantly hot or cold.
+The diagnosis is made according to a number of distinguishing features such as whether the patient’s condition is predominantly ‘hot’ or ‘cold’.
 A hot type of hay fever includes symptoms of red and inflamed eyes and a yellow mucus discharge.
 Conversely, a cold condition includes symptoms of a clear nasal discharge and sensitivity to cold weather.
 Different herbs and acupuncture treatment are given according to which category of hay fever the patient’s symptoms fit like acupuncture for pain and acupuncture for migraine.

-Chinese medicine also examines the underlying nature of the patient’s condition and aims to treat the fundamental cause of the illness rather than simply alleviating the symptoms.
-Whether the allergy is hot or cold in nature, it can arise simply because the patient’s vital life energy or “Qi” has become depleted or out of balance in some way.
-Long term treatment would be directed towards discovering the underlying cause and rebalancing and strengthening the “Qi”.
+Chinese medicine Melbourne also examines the underlying nature of the patient’s condition and aims to treat the fundamental cause of the illness rather than simply alleviating the symptoms.
+Regardless of whether the allergy is hot or cold in nature, it can arise simply because the patient’s vital life energy or “Qi” has become depleted or out of balance in some way.
+Long-term treatment would be directed towards discovering the underlying cause and rebalancing and strengthening the “Qi”.

-In our clinic, Dr. Jim Xing has a wealth of experience in treating hay fever and other allergy related conditions such as asthma, eczema, and hives.
-A great number of allergy sufferers have received very satisfactory results from his treatment.
-The benefits of his treatment include lasting results with no side effects and improvements to your general well-being.
+In our clinic, Dr. Jim Xing has a wealth of experience in assisting patients with hay fever and other allergy-related conditions such as asthma, eczema, and hives.
+He is very passionate about helping patients both in alleviating their symptoms and achieving better overall well-being.